-If you plan a getaway to any of the beautiful villages in Spain, you will be guaranteed peace of mind and disconnection, will enjoy small unknown cultural treasures, incredible landscapes, traditional cuisine, the friendliness of their people...
-But you will also be helping to create employment opportunities to residents, to sell local products and to fight against depopulation and tourist concentration.
+If you plan a getaway to any of Spain's beautiful villages, you're guaranteed peace and quiet, the chance to disconnect, enjoy hidden cultural treasures, breathtaking landscapes, traditional cuisine, and the warmth of its people.
+But you'll also be contributing to creating job opportunities for local residents, promoting local products, and combating depopulation and over-concentration of tourism.

 What rural accommodation or active tourism company to choose

 Whenever you choose accommodation, make sure that it has an official badge that guarantees its commitment to protecting the environment.
-One of the most recognised seals is Ceres Ecotour, as it is based on the European Ecolabel ECEAT ecological quality system.
+One of the most recognised certifications is Ceres Ecotur, based on the European Ecolabel ECEAT quality system.
 In Spain, you will find around 50 accommodations (hotels, country house lodges, campsites and hostels) with this certification.
 You can stay in centuries-old renovated mansions, rural hotels with their own ecological farm, or accommodation located among small fruit plantations.

-Another option is to choose one of the accommodations, restaurants or guided activities endorsed by the European Charter for Sustainable Tourism or by the Ecotourism Association in Spain.
-Some examples of what you will be able to do: A botanical walk and a workshop on the production of natural oils in the Sierra de Aracena and Picos de Aroche, the flysch route by boat through the Basque Country, flying over the volcanic area of La Garrotxa in a balloon, being a beekeeper for a day in the Redes Natural Park...
+Another option is to choose accommodation, restaurants, or guided activities endorsed by the European Charter for Sustainable Tourism or the Spanish Ecotourism Association.
+Some examples of what you'll be able to do: a botanical walk and a natural oil making workshop in the Sierra de Aracena and Picos de Aroche, a boat trip along the flysch route through the Basque Country, a hot air balloon ride over the volcanic area of La Garrotxa, being a beekeeper for a day in the Redes Natural Park…

 Which village should I choose?

-Given that you have so many villages to choose from, why don't you opt for one of the 100+ villages in the association The Most Beautiful Villages in Spain, which has received the award for “Best tourist product in Spain”.
+With such a wide variety of villages to choose from, it might help to consider one of the more than 100 towns belonging to the association of the Most Beautiful Villages of Spain, which has received the award for “Best Tourism Product in Spain”.
 You will be pleased to know that they have all been selected based on criteria such as having a population of less than 15,000 inhabitants or focusing on the conservation of façades and the care for green areas.

 On its website, you will find routes in each municipality as well as information about their centuries-old heritage, most typical dishes and festivals.